 And while Disciple does let you charge for subscriptions, the platform doesn’t let you offer online courses at all.
 That’s a missed opportunity: Creating an online course is a high value way to keep your members excited, and get them closer to their shared goals.

-The winner for best white label community software: Mighty Networks
+The winner for best white label community software: Mighty Pro

-Compared to the competition, Mighty Networks is the only white label community platform that has it all.
+Compared to the competition, Mighty Pro is the only white label community platform that has it all.

-With a Mighty Network, you’ll be able to manage and customize your community; organize your followers into groups and subgroups; charge for memberships and subscriptions; and publish a variety of courses and content.
+With Mighty Pro, you’ll be able to manage and customize your community; organize your followers into groups and subgroups; charge for memberships and subscriptions; and publish a variety of courses and content.
 And you can do it all under your branding, instantly available on web, iOS and Android.
-That makes a Mighty Network the best option for white label community software today.
+That makes a Mighty Pro the best option for white label community software today.